-Version 0.8.0 will be released in early November 2022.
-This will be a major release that will introduce some breaking changes.
+Version 0.8.0 was released on 17th November 2022.
+This was a major release that introduces some breaking changes.

-The major improvement in this release will be to vertical methods.
+The major improvement in this release is to vertical methods.
 All vertical methods should now work with files with vertical axes that are either consistent or vary spatially.
 Before some methods only worked with z-levels, i.e. files with fixed vertical levels.
-This change will result in a requirement that vertical_mean, vertical_interp and vertical_interp and vertical_interp need users to specify whether the vertical levels are fixed spatially, using the fixed arg.
+This change will result in a requirement that vertical_mean, vertical_interp and vertical_integration need users to specify whether the vertical levels are fixed spatially, using the fixed arg.